Why berries?

 Where?

 Choose your sunniest spot for sweet berries from mid-summer with autumn raspberries producing fruit until the first frost.
 Strawberries and raspberries etc. grown in the open ground need good fertile soil, if in doubt add a general organic fertiliser before planting.
+Strawberries can also be growin in pots, in bread trays, whatever you have to hand but do be careful to stop them drying out in containers.

 When?